2020 Deloitte Global Human Capital Trends survey Bookmark has been added

 - Global Human Capital Trends library

-The 2019 Deloitte Global Human Capital Trends survey provides a list of potential and emerging trends identified by our global Human Capital group, and asks you about the importance of each of these trends to your organization, your readiness to deal with these trends, and your capabilities and plans to address priority areas.
+The 2020 Deloitte Global Human Capital Trends survey asks about the relevance of human capital trends to your organization and about your organization’s readiness to respond to those trends.
+As we prepare for our 10th annual Global Human Capital Trends report, we will also use this year’s survey to gather insights about the forces shaping the future of work, the workforce, and the workplace over the next decade.
 As is our stated policy, your responses will remain completely confidential and will not be directly associated with you or your company in any way.

-2018 Deloitte Global Human Capital Trends: The rise of the social enterprise
+2019 Deloitte Global Human Capital Trends: Leading the social enterprise

 Global Human Capital Trends library